carsten-riedel/BlackBytesBox.Distributed.bbdist/source/BlackBytesBox.Distributed.bbdist/ProjectItems/BlackBytesBox.Distributed.bbdist/AddPackageFiles/Readme.md

-# BlackBytesBox.Distributed
+# BlackBytesBox.Distributed.bbdist

-BlackBytesBox.Distributed is a multi-purpose command-line .NET tool containing a suite of helper functionalities designed for application development, CI/CD processes, and NuGet package management.
+BlackBytesBox.Distributed.bbdist is a multi-purpose command-line .NET tool containing a suite of helper functionalities designed for application development, CI/CD processes, and NuGet package management.

 ## Prerequisites
 - **.NET SDK:** Ensure you have the .NET SDK installed on your machine.
 If not, download and install it from [the official .NET website](https://dotnet.microsoft.com/download).